Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-1/build.typ

   [
     === Materials
     - x2 single-action pistons
     - x2 3x1x1 C-channel
     - x1 12x2x1 C-channel
-    - The remaining materials can be found in the toolbox ],
+    - The rest of the materials can be found in the toolbox.
+  ],
 )

 #grid(
   grid.cell(colspan: 2)[
     === Assembly
     - With the 2 3x1x1 C-channels, we created a mount at the front of the drivetrain.
       - This serves as the mounting point for where the clamp will pivot off of.
     - Attached the 12x2x1 C-channel to the mobile goal mount using a screw joint so that it can pivot freely.
     - Added pillow bearings to the upper C-channel.